The Floured Table

 A half sheet baking pan (18 x 13 inches) keeps the base of the tart from browning too quickly and catches any drips or spills.
 Sometimes a bit of butter leaks from the bottom of the tart.
 Save yourself the work of cleaning the oven and use a baking sheet underneath!

-Parchment paper is great for lining the baking pan to catch any drips.
+Parchment paper is great for placing under the tart pan to catch any drips.

 A pastry wheel makes cutting lattice strips easy.
 It has two wheels with a plain side and a fluted side.
 The fluted side makes the pretty scalloped edge you see on the lattice in this recipe.